 - Caregivers that are hired independently in the digital network, are vetted primarily by you, the parent, with support from a variety of Care.com tools.com monitors site interactions and screens members to promote a safe community.
 Generally, Care.com does not verify member content, nor do they background check all caregivers.
 Families have access to the Safety Center, can run background checks offered through Care.com, and are advised to follow this five-step process when hiring a caregiver.

-What extra screening measures are happening due to COVID-19?
+What health and safety measures are in place due to COVID-19?

-Families: During the request process, family members are asked to share if they or anyone in their household has been exposed or shows symptoms.
-One must indicate that their household has been symptom-free for 14 days or they must have proof of medical clearance.
+Families: During the request process, family members are asked to confirm that no one in their household has had a suspected exposure or confirmed diagnosis of COVID-19 in the last 10 days.
 If these conditions are not met, Care.com will not service the backup care request.

 Caregivers: Care providers must adhere to CDC-recommended best practices and are asked to alert Care.com of any COVID-19 related impact/exposure both for themselves and any member of their household.
 The same expectations stand with all agency partners.
 While this relies on self-reporting, providers are encouraged to be conscientious and transparent about this and notifying accordingly.